DerAndereDomenic/atcg_framework/README.md

 ## Project Structure

 The code base is based on the [Hazel Game Engine](https://github.com/TheCherno/Hazel).
-The framework also includes several dependencies that are used to implement the algorithms.
-You should make yourself familiar with **OpenMesh** explicitely.
-The project consists of the following components.
+The framework also includes several dependencies that are used to implement different computer graphics algorithms.
+The project consists of the following components:

 -**atcg_lib**: This library handles the rendering and event handling of the application.
 It defines an entry point for each application that uses this library.
-Each exercise uses this entry point to build its application.
+Each executable uses this entry point to build its application.

--**exercises**: Contains the projects for each exercise.
+-**exercises**: Contains the targets for each executable.
 See _How to use_ for more details on its structure.

 -**shader**: Contains the opengl shaders used for rendering.
 You can add custom shaders by providing a vertex (`<name>.vs`), fragment (`<name>.fs`), and (optionally) a geometry (`<name>.gs`) shader.
 To use them in a project you have to add it via